 Expedited Visa Interview Appointments Eligibility Criteria

-The ISO advises students to secure ANY available interview appointment time, even if appointment time is after the student’s intended arrival to MIT.
-As, once a student has an interview appointment time confirmed, they are eligible to request an “Expedited” interview appointment (**different from an “Emergency” interview appointment) through the specific U.S. Embassy/Consulate country/location website where the current visa interview appointment is scheduled.
-A student may be eligible for a for an “Expedited” interview appointment if:
+The ISO advises students to secure ANY available visa interview appointment time, even if the appointment is scheduled after the student’s intended arrival at MIT.
+Once a student has an interview appointment time confirmed, they are eligible to request an “Expedited” interview appointment (**different from an “Emergency” interview appointment**) through the specific U.S. Embassy/Consulate country/location website where the current visa interview appointment is scheduled.

-- The student already has an interview appointment time scheduled.
+- The student has a visa interview appointment scheduled.

-- The student is within 60 days of the start date indicated on the student’s MIT-issued “Certificate of Eligibility” document (Form I-20 or Form DS-2019).
+- The visa appointment is scheduled for AFTER the start date listed on the student’s MIT immigration document (Form I-20 or Form DS-2019).

 - The student has NOT been denied a visa sticker/stamp within the last six (6) months.